Meet Our Lab

 Email

 Madalina Vlasceanu was a graduate student from 2016-21.
-She is currently an Assistant Professor of Psychology at New York University.
+She is currently an Assistant Professor of Environmental Behavioral Sciences at Stanford University’s School of Sustainability.

 Jeremy Yamashiro was a postdoc from 2019-21.
 He is currently an Assistant Professor of Psychology at University of California Santa Cruz.